Blackhawks GM resigns, team fined after sexual assault probe - WHIZ News

 Danny Wirtz said he has instructed the organization’s lawyers to try to “reach a fair resolution consistent with the totality of the circumstances.”
 But Loggans said there hadn’t been any settlement talks.

-“I’m waiting to see if there’s any action behind their repentance that they expressed today,” she told The Associated Press.
+“I’m waiting to see if there’s any action behind their repentance that they expressed today,” she told the AP.

 Bowman, the son of Hall of Fame coach Scotty Bowman, said he was stepping aside because he didn’t want to be a distraction.
 He also resigned his position as GM of the U.S men’s hockey team at the 2022 Winter Olympics.